flyhard/git2AnyConsul/README.md

             Address of consul server (default "127.0.0.1")
       -port int
             consul port (default 8500)
+      -repo string
+            The location of the git repo (default "")

 ## completed features
 * reading a GIT repo
 * writing a key to Consul if different from current value
 * reading JSON files as part of the tree
+* Polling the Git repo

 ## incomplete features
-* Polling the Git repo
 * Reading files that are not in JSON format into Consul Values